-As part of the SD Act's oversight mechanisms, this report is tabled in Parliament annually to show how law enforcement agencies use the powers available under the Act.

-This is the tenth Surveillance Devices Act 2004 Annual Report and relates to the period 1 July 2013 to 30 June 2014.
+As part of the SD Act's oversight mechanisms, this report is tabled in Parliament annually to show the extent to which law enforcement agencies use the powers available under the Act.
+This is the eleventh Surveillance Devices Act 2004 Annual Report and relates to the period 1 July 2014 to 30 June 2015.